-- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice had a system for vaccinating patients with an underlying medical condition according to the recommended schedule.
+- End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - The practice held a register of patients living in vulnerable circumstances those with a learning disability. - The practice had a system for vaccinating patients with an underlying medical condition according to the recommended schedule. - The practice had an IRIS (Identification and Referral to Improve Safety) champion to cascade information to staff to enable them to provide appropriate signposting and support to patients who were victims of domestic violence.